Informational widgets

 Format | Menu β Settings β App profiles β General settings β Units & formats β Units of length |

-Current timeβ
+Current Timeβ

 This widget displays the current time taken from your device.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Current time |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Current time |

-iOS: Menu β Configure screen β Widgets β Left panel/Right panel β Current time | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Current time | |

 By tapping | No changes |

-Format | Time & Format is configured by device settings. |
+Format | Device settings configure Time & Format. |

-Current speedβ
+Current Speedβ

 The widget shows the current speed detected by the GPS sensor.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Current speed |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Current speed |

-iOS: Menu β Configure screen β Widgets β Left panel/Right panel β Current speed | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Current speed | |

 By tapping | No changes |